 Online Education Moves Forward

-Continuing with the trend of technology in education, we’ll also likely see a rise in online education programs in the future.
-In the past five years, the market for online degree programs has greatly increased – but it’s not just higher education that’s going virtual.
-More and more, high school and even elementary school programs are being offered online.
+Continuing education with the trend of technology, we’ll also likely see a rise in online education programs in the future.
+The market for online degree programs has increased – but it’s not just higher education that’s going virtual.
+More and more, high school and even elementary school programs are being offered online learning options.
 Part of the change can simply be attributed to the digital evolution of education.
 As classroom-based learning becomes more heavily reliant on technology, it makes sense that traditional homeschool-based curriculum would also go the same way.

 But online high school and elementary school isn’t just for the tech-savvy, traditional homeschool crowd.
 An increase in awareness, understanding and diagnoses of learning disabilities is also partly fueling the change.
 The ability to work at their own pace – and in their own learning style – is appealing to families of students with learning disabilities.
 Instead of a one-size-fits-all curriculum, online learning offers the opportunity to tailor a student’s learning to their needs.

 For other students, online high school programs provide an opportunity to escape some of the social pressures and challenges of traditional schools.
-Whether they are faced with bullying or social anxiety, for these students, online education programs provide a better learning environment.
+Whether they are faced with bullying or social anxiety, for these students, online education programs provide a more comfortable learning environment.

 An Emphasis on Early Education